-New standards, interpretations and amendments issued by IASB but not yet included in the IFRSs as endorsed by the FSC are as follows:
+New standards, interpretations and amendments issued by IASB but not yet included in the IFRS Accounting Standards as endorsed by the FSC are as follows:

-Effective date by In nternational Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 10 and IAS 28, 'Sale or contribution of assets To be determined by between an investor and its associate or joint venture' nternational Accounting Standards Board Amendments to IFRS 16, 'Lease liability in a sale and leaseback' January 1, 2024 IFRS 17, 'Insurance contracts' January 1, 2023 Amendments to IFRS 17, 'Insurance contracts' January 1, 2023 Amendment to IFRS 17, 'Initial application of IFRS 17 and IFRS 9- comparative information' January 1, 2023 Amendments to IAS 1, 'Classification of liabilities as current or non-current' January 1, 2024 Amendments to IAS 1, 'Non-current liabilities with covenants' January 1, 2024 The above standards and interpretations have no significant impact to t he Company's financial condition and financial performance based on the Company's assessment.
+Effective date by International Accounting New Standards, Interpretations and Amendments Standards Board Amendments to IFRS 10 and IAS 28, 'Sale or contribution of assets To be determined by between an investor and its associate or joint venture' International Accounting Standards Board IFRS 17, 'Insurance contracts' January 1, 2023 Amendments to IFRS 17, 'Insurance contracts' January 1, 2023 Amendment to IFRS 17, 'Initial application of IFRS 17 and IFRS 9- comparative information' January 1, 2023 Amendments to IAS 21, 'Lack of exchangeability' January 1, 2025

+The above standards and interpretations have no significant impact to the Company's financial condition and financial performance based on the Company's assessment.

-4. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+4. SUMMARY OF MATERIAL ACCOUNTING POLICIES